Nobody keeps your production assets at peak performance quite like Danos.

-“We started considering the inclusion and diversity element of the company,” says John Ford, Gulf of Mexico Field Manager for BHP.
+“We started considering the inclusion and diversity element of the company,” says John Ford, former Gulf of Mexico field manager for BHP.
 “We saw a lot of improvement over the past few years but felt we hit a plateau, so the next step was to look at changing our offshore workforce and have it look more like the communities where we live.
 The intern program is a foundational effort making our inclusion and diversity efforts sustainable.”

 One way BHP has adapted to a more diverse workforce is by increasing the number of women working on its platforms.
 This ensures that new female employees have a higher degree of comfort and can find support when needed.
 It also means male employees are learning to work alongside women in the offshore environment.
 By fostering a workplace that is supportive for all employees, BHP can maximize the available pool of talent.